MaartenGr/BERTopic/docs/getting_started/hierarchicaltopics/hierarchicaltopics.md

 When tweaking your topic model, the number of topics that are generated has a large effect on the quality of the topic representations.
-Some topics could be merged together and having an understanding of the effect will help you understand which topics should and which should not be merged.
+Some topics could be merged and having an understanding of the effect will help you understand which topics should and which should not be merged.

 That is where hierarchical topic modeling comes in.
-It tries to model the possible hierarchical nature of the topics you have created in order to understand which topics are similar to each other.
+It tries to model the possible hierarchical nature of the topics you have created to understand which topics are similar to each other.
 Moreover, you will have more insight into sub-topics that might exist in your data.

 <br>
 <div class="svg_image">